Updated November 2019

 Measuring the CTR is a great way to determine how effective a particular email is.
 Of course, click-through rates can vary, but an indication that an email is performing well would be a click-through rate of between the range of 20-30%.
 If your click-through rates are falling below this range, it’s a good indication that you may need to switch things up a bit and even conduct some tests to determine what would be more enticing to your subscribers.

 Remember, an ESP should provide reporting so you can monitor your click-through rates of each of your campaigns.

 Marketing these days is all about personalization, and email marketing is no exception.
 Email personalization is where you customize the content based on the subscriber’s data.
 This could include name, interests, desires, birthdays, and more.

-Personalization is a vital part of email marketing, because when emails are personalized, it’s proven to increase opens rates and drive revenue by as much as 760%.
+Personalization is a vital part of email marketing because, when emails are personalized, it’s proven to increase open rates and drive revenue by as much as 760%.

-It’s also worth it to note that when a subject line includes the subscriber’s first name, it can increase open rates by 20%.
+It’s also worth noting that, when a subject line includes the subscriber’s first name, it can increase open rates by 20%.

 8. Email deliverability

 Email deliverability is simply the ability to deliver an email to a subscriber’s inbox.